oracle/node-oracledb/doc/api.md

 when `pool.getConnection()` requests a [`tag`](#getconnectiondbattrstag), and that tag does not match the connection's actual tag.
-When the application uses [DRCP connections](#drcp), a PL/SQL callback can avoid the [round-trip][124] calls that a Node.js function would require to set session state.
+When the application uses [DRCP connections](#drcp), a PL/SQL callback can avoid the [round-trip](#roundtrips) calls that a Node.js function would require to set session state.
 For non-DRCP connections, the PL/SQL callback will require a round-trip from the application.

 The PL/SQL procedure declaration is: